datacarpentry/image-processing/episodes/03-skimage-images.md

 ## Manipulating pixels

 In [the _Image Basics_ episode]({{page.root}}{% link _episodes/02-image-basics.md %}),
-we individually manipulated the colors of pixels by changing the numbers stored in the image's NumPy array.
+we individually manipulated the colours of pixels by changing the numbers stored in the image's NumPy array.
 Let's apply the principles learned there along with some new principles to a real world example.